 Kehily, M.J. and Thomson, R. (2011) ‘Displaying motherhood: representations, visual methods and the materiality of maternal practice’, in Dermott, E and Seymour, J. (eds.)
 Displaying Families,Basingstoke: Palgrave.pp61-80.

-Transitions and the lifecourse; young people's sexual cultures, qualitative longitudinal methods, personal development and social change.
+Transitions and the lifecourse; young people's sexual cultures, qualitative longitudinal methods, digital childhood.